Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Don’t track your .env file

-Make sure it’s included in your .gitignore.
+Make sure it is in your .gitignore.

 Don’t track your compiled CSS and JavaScript